The mestiza muse

 • Preservatives – avoid DMDM-Hydantoin and Imadazolidinyl Urea.
 Instead, go for green alternatives, such as Sodium Benzoate, Potassium Sorbate, Hexylene Glycol, etc.

-Olefin sulfonates are commonly used for shampoos, due to their exceptional gentleness and mildness.
-Plus, they break down easily in the environment, making them a great option for an eco-friendly, sulfate-free shampoo.
+Olefin sulfonates are commonly used for shampoos due to their mild gentleness.
+They break down easily in the environment, making them a great option for an eco-friendly, sulfate-free shampoo.

-Here is a list of clarifying shampoos: 25 Best Clarifying Shampoos For Curly Hair
+Check out this list of 25 Best Clarifying Shampoos For Curly Hair.

 How Often Should You Clarify Your Hair?

-Answering the question of how often you should clarify your hair is difficult and largely dependent on various factors such as your unique hair type, lifestyle habits, frequency of shampooing, and overall care routine.
+Answering this is difficult and largely depends on factors such as your unique hair type, lifestyle habits, frequency of shampooing, and overall care routine.

-The ideal clarifying cycle may range anywhere from a single weekly treatment to even once every couple of months; it all depends!
+The ideal clarifying cycle may range anywhere from a single weekly treatment to even once every couple of months.

-If you’re new to the healthy hair journey, I would recommend that you start by doing so once a month.
-This will help eliminate any hair product build-up or residue that could be weighing down your curls from your old regimen.
+If you’re new to the healthy hair journey, I recommend starting by doing so once a month.
+This will help eliminate hair product build-up or residue weighing down your curls from your old regimen.

 image of Kinky curly come clean.